 If you would like to visit, please contact us (email@example.com) to arrange for a tour of the department.
 We also hold an open day for prospective students in the Spring of each year where students can talk to faculty and current students and tour the department's labs and facilities.
 For more information about the program and applying, please see our Ph.D.
 FAQ.

-APPLICATION DEADLINE: Although we will accept applications until all available slots are filled, those received by January 15th get better consideration for the fall term.
+Although we will accept applications until January 15th, those received by December 10th will get better consideration for the fall term.
 Details regarding the application process can be found on our application instructions page.
 For further questions concerning application to the Physics graduate program please check our frequently asked questions page and for additional information, contact firstname.lastname@example.org.

 The Ph.D. degree is awarded to students who complete 48 credits of graduate-level coursework, pass a written qualifying examination, pass a research oral examination on the student’s proposed research, complete a written thesis based upon original research, and pass a thesis defense examination.
 Please see the Ph.D. in Physics page for a detailed description of the program.